adasprilla/TouchPad-Gestures/README.md

     gesture swipe up   pactl set-sink-volume 1 +@SCALE_1_50@% gesture swipe down pactl set-sink-volume 1 -@SCALE_1_50@%

-At run time, `libinput-gestures` will compute a scaled value between 1 to 50% based on the size of the swipe gesture relative to your touchpad dimensions, and insert that value as that argument in place of the @..@ string before calling the command.
+At the end of your gesture, `libinput-gestures` will compute a scaled value between 1 to 50 based on the size of your swipe relative to your touchpad dimensions, and insert that value as that % argument in place of the @..@ string when calling the command.

 - There can be no spaces in the @SCALE_LOW_HIGH@ template string.
 You must specify the LOW and HIGH values, delimitered by the 2 underscores.